December 31, 2020 - by

 That being said, my advice is to use both payment gateways simultaneously.
 That will greatly decrease the risk that one out of those gateways breaks down.

-Someone told me that the 3 most crucial things to get a dropshipping site up and running are product niche, payment gateway, and traffic and I totally agree with him.
+Someone told me that the 3 most crucial things to get a dropshipping website up and running are product niche, payment gateway, and traffic and I totally agree with him.
 It’s time to turn our attention to website traffic.

 First, I observed key players in the animal product niche and realized that they all succeeded with influencer marketing, so I tried to follow their footsteps.